 Education for refugee children

 Radio Peace will also have some special educational programmes to reach about five million displaced children (both still in Syria and those in neighbouring countries).
-Many are without any education at all, which means that they are in danger of becoming "a lost generation" and thus vulnerable to being radicalised.
+Many refugee children are without any education at all, which means that they are in danger of becoming "a lost generation" and so vulnerable to radicalisation.

 A fundamental human right, essential for the exercise of all other human rights.
 Yet millions of children and adults are deprived of educational opportunities, many as a result of poverty.